Director, Monarchs in the Classroom Program; Associate Professor, Department of

 Elisabeth Young-Isebrand graduated from Macalester College in 1989

-environmental biology for seven years at Minneapolis Washburn High School.
-She left
+biology and environmental biology for seven years at Minneapolis Washburn High School.

-Minneapolis Washburn in 1999 to raise her son, work part-time in environmental education
+She left Minneapolis Washburn in 1999 to raise her son, work part-time in environmental

 Elisabeth began working with Dr. Karen Oberhauser at Monarchs

 in the Classroom (MITC) as program coordinator in 2001.
 Working with Dr.

 Oberhauser exposed her to the powerful impact monarchs have on motivating students

 In the spring of 2005 she began her current position as community program specialist